 Two weeks from tomorrow we will be heading to Daytona Beach, Florida and I am really looking forward to our visit.
-However, Florida can be quite expensive depending on what you are doing, so I wanted to find a few free things to do while in the Daytona area.
+Because Florida can be quite expensive, at least depending on what you are doing, I wanted to find a few free things to do while in the Daytona area.
 Here are my top seven suggestions.

 This fascinating chocolate factory is known for high quality, handmade chocolates made fresh every day.Take a free, guided 20-minute tour through the chocolate-making process and learn what makes their chocolate creations so good!
 Angell & Phelps recently made the list of TripAdvisors top 10 Sweetest Attractions in the U.S.!
 Tours are Monday thru Saturday at 10am, 11am, 1:00pm, 2:00pm, 3:00pm and 4:00pm.
 Open Sundays from 12pm to 5pm.

-Former winter home of millionaire and philanthropist John D. Rockefeller, this facility is listed on the National Register of Historic Places and features the Rockefeller Period Room, Boy Scouts of America historical memorabilia, and a collection of Hungarian festival costumes and artifacts.
-Rockefeller Gardens is also part of the attraction and serves as the scenic backdrop for several cultural festivals throughout the year.
+The Casements in the former winter home of millionaire and philanthropist John D. Rockefeller, this facility is listed on the National Register of Historic Places and features the Rockefeller Period Room, Boy Scouts of America historical memorabilia, and a collection of Hungarian festival costumes and artifacts.
+In addition Rockefeller Gardens is also part of the attraction, and serves as the scenic backdrop for several cultural festivals throughout the year.
 Free tours are offered Monday – Friday, 10 a.m. – 2:30 p.m.

 Marvel at the changing gallery exhibits featuring the works of prominent Florida and international artists.
-Then stroll the lush tropical gardens, with peaceful nature trails, fishponds and fountains.
-The museum was created in 1946 as a living monument to creative freedom and equality of all persons, and to commemorate the service of World War II veterans.
+Ten stroll the lush tropical gardens, with peaceful nature trails, fishponds and fountains.
+The Ormond Memorial Art Museum & Gardens was created in 1946 as a living monument to creative freedom and equality of all persons, and to commemorate the service of World War II veterans.
 The spirit of gratitude continues today honoring veterans of multiple wars within the museum and the gardens.
 Open Monday – Friday, 10 a.m. – 4 p.m.; Saturday – Sunday, noon -4 p.m.

 Friends of the Bandshell has successfully presented an array of concerts presenting performing artists from local high school and college groups to regional and nationally known professionals.
 Musical offerings include Big Band, Swing, various Jazz stylings, Blues, Latin, Folk, Country and Gospel.
 The free concerts are made possible by corporate and individual sponsors, annual members’ donations, Volusia County and Florida State grants, volunteers, City of Daytona Beach, corporations “in-kind” contributions, and audience donations.